partidodigitalpt/documentation/README.md

 Correct remote e-voting deployments must make use at each node of the decentralized infrastructure as well as on the end user's terminals, of proper endpoint threat detection and response techniques.
-These can range from the use of firewalls and updated anti-virus software to the correct choice and setup of the OS, which in particular, should be amnesic by default.<sup>\[22\]</sup> Additionally, practices such as never sharing personal smart cards with other users or sharing keys and passwords with
+These can range from the use of reverse firewalls and updated software to the correct choice and setup of the OS, which in particular, should be amnesic by default.<sup>\[22\]</sup> Additionally, practices such as never sharing personal smart cards with other users or sharing keys and passwords with